On this page

 Struct.StatementStateorUndefined

-If the current state cannot exit (and force was not set when queuing), the queued transition remains pending.
+If there is no queued state, this returns the current state.
+If the current state cannot exit (and force was not set when queuing), the queued transition remains pending and the current state is returned.
 Otherwise the queue entry is cleared before calling ChangeState().

 HasQueuedState()